The protection of survey databases that contain individually identifiable information is founded on the following statutes:

 Anyone who violates the confidentiality provisions of this Act when using the data shall be found guilty of a class E felony and can be imprisoned up to five years, and/or fined up to $250,000.

-The USA Patriot Act of 2001 amended NESA 1994 by permitting the Attorney General to petition a judge for an ex parte order requiring the Secretary of the Department of Education to provide NCES data that are identified as relevant to an authorized investigation or prosecution of an offense concerning national or international terrorism to the Attorney General.
+The USA Patriot Act of 2001 amended NESA 1994 by permitting the Attorney General to petition a judge for an ex parte order requiring the Secretary of the Department of Education to provide NCES data to the Attorney General that when the data are identified as relevant to an authorized investigation or prosecution of an offense concerning national or international terrorism.
 Any data obtained by the Attorney General for these purposes must be treated as confidential information, "consistent with such guidelines as the Attorney General, after consultation with the Secretary, shall issue to protect confidentiality."
 This amendment was incorporated into ESRA 2002.
 (For the full text of the law, see Appendix D).

-Following the enactment of the Patriot Act, the 107th Congress enacted the E-Government Act of 2002, Title V, Subtitle A, Confidential Information Protection (CIP 2002) which requires that all individually identifiable information supplied by individuals or institutions to a federal agency for statistical purposes under a pledge of confidentiality must be kept confidential and may only be used for statistical purposes.1 Any willful disclosure of such information for nonstatistical purposes, without the informed consent of the respondent, is a class E felony, punishable by up to five years in prison, and/or a fine up to $250,000.
+The E-Government Act of 2002, Title V, Subtitle A, Confidential Information Protection (CIP 2002) requires that all individually identifiable information supplied by individuals or institutions to a federal agency for statistical purposes under a pledge of confidentiality must be kept confidential and may only be used for statistical purposes.1 Under CIP, any ny willful disclosure of such information for nonstatistical purposes, any willful disclosure of such information for nonstatistical purposes, without the informed consent of the respondent, is a class E felony, punishable by up to five years in prison, and/or a fine up to $250,000.

 1 As amended by Federal Register, 62:35044-35050.